pocl/pocl/doc/sphinx/source/using.rst

  *         **cpu**      Execution of OpenCL kernels on the host CPU using (by default) all available CPU threads.

+ *         **cpu-tbb**  Uses the Intel Threading Building Blocks library for for task scheduling on the host CPU.

  *         **cuda**     An experimental driver that uses libcuda to execute on NVIDIA GPUs.

  *         **hsa**      Uses HSA Runtime API to control HSA-compliant